KeyboardKit/KeyboardKit/README.md

 https://github.com/KeyboardKit/KeyboardKit.git
 ```

-KeyboardKit must then be linked to all targets that will use it.
+Since KeyboardKit is a binary framework, it must only linked to the main app target.
+All other targets will be able to use it without linking.